nij0004-code/Web-Hacks/README.md

 ## 📜 Contributers!
-SYNC for Scripts and Website Built By MrXeno
+Sync built and found Scripts and officical website built by MrXeno